Base Tools

 by default due to substantial run-time costs.
 For example declaring a

-option is set (-DEMP_TRACK_MEM
+If the EMP_TRACK_MEM option is set (-DEMP_TRACK_MEM compiler flag)

 then all pointer usage is tracked and many simple memory errors will be